yschen25/Build_Website_Practice_2/README.md

 # Website_Building_Practice_2

-To practice build the website.
+To practice build the website 2, take the other website as a template to practice more CSS and JavaScript.
 <br/>
 <br/>